Managing Runtime env variables in JS Vite applications with Docker and Nginx

 The solution

-Our strategy focuses on using a single Docker image across all environments, injecting runtime variables dynamically.
-This ensures consistency and reliability in deployments, and here’s how we do it:
+The strategy focuses on using a single Docker image across all environments, injecting runtime variables dynamically.
+This ensures consistency and reliability in deployments, and here is how to do it:

 Code Breakdown

-The Dockerfile is set up to use Nginx and to copy our built Vite application into the Nginx server:
+The Dockerfile is set up to use Nginx and to copy the built Vite application into the Nginx server:

 FROM nginx:alpine